robcarver17/skipperman/docs/data_backup_help.md

 # Data snapshot

 Snapshots are stored locally on the Skipperman server, and are a good way to periodically save what you have done in case you do something stupid (since there is no undo function).
-To make a snapshot you can eithier click 'Snapshot data' on the main menu page, or click the 'Write a snapshot of the data now' button on the backup data utilities menu option.
-To restore a snapshot, click on the 'Restore data from data snapshot' button on the backup data menu.
+To make a snapshot you can eithier click `Snapshot data` on the main menu page (in the top orange box header), or click the `Write a snapshot of the data now` button on the backup data utilities menu option.
+To restore a snapshot, click on the `Restore data from data snapshot` button on the backup data menu.

 Once a snapshot has been restored you can't go back to how the data was before the snapshot was taken (unless you already have a snapshot or full backup), so please bear this in mind.